brightbox/kubernetes-cluster/README.md

 ```
 - Check you can connect by running `kubectl cluster-info`

+The `download-config.sh` script in the `scripts` directory will copy the cluster config into place for you.

 ## Running the examples
 If you are using kubectl on the master node, copy the examples directory to the master node first
 ```